At MYT we don't just build great shows, we build great kids.

 Missing a dress rehearsal counts as an absence.
 See #2 above for our attendance policy.

-Students in grades K-12 with all ranges of musical ability are welcome to join the Meriden Youth Theatre.
+Students in grades K-12 will all ranges of musical ability and experience are welcome to join the Meriden Youth Theatre.
 Our students grow musically and as individuals under the direction of our talented staff and unique teamwork between children of all ages.

 Interested in learning more?
 Email us!